kubedb/cli/docs/guides/mysql/custom-config/using-custom-config.md

 mysql.kubedb.com "custom-mysql" created
 ```

-Bellow is the YAML for the MySQL crd we just created.
+Below is the YAML for the MySQL crd we just created.

 ```yaml
 apiVersion: kubedb.com/v1alpha1